nguyentdnb95/ebook-trade-technical/technical-analysics-en.md

 Of primary interest to SAS subscribers are Prechter’s comments on technical analysis itself.
-The Elliott Wave Theory, it must be remembered, is really no more than a “catalog” of stock market price movements, laid one on top of the other, so_
+The Elliott Wave Theory, it must be remembered, is really no more than a “catalog” of stock market price movements, laid one on top of the other, so_ _to speak, until a grand, underlying, and enduring pattern is observed; in short, pure technical analysis.

-* From the John Magee Market Letters, December 15, 1984.

-_Chapter one: The Technical Approach to Trading and Investing 7_

-_to speak, until a grand, underlying, and enduring pattern is observed; in short, pure technical analysis.
 Among Prechter’s definitions and observations regarding funda- mental analysis are the following:_